Curious George (book): Sales and republication

 Five years after the book's publication, Houghton Mifflin almost stopped printing the book due to its low demand, but it later became much more popular.
-Since its publishing, the book has never gone out of print and has sold over 25 million copies.
+Since its publishing, the book has never gone out of print and more than 25 million copies have been sold.
 The book has been published in paperback, hardcover, pop-up book, and audiobook.

 Critical commentary

-Curious George has received many positive reviews from critics as well as a few negative ones.
-Critic David Mehegan of the Milwaukee Journal Sentinel argues that children should understand that Curious George’s curiosity does get him into a lot of trouble, such as when he floats away on the balloons, but his curiosity makes life more interesting.
+Curious George has received mostly positive reviews.
+Critic David Mehegan of the Milwaukee Journal Sentinel argues that children should understand that Curious George's curiosity does get him into a lot of trouble, such as when he floats away on the balloons, but his curiosity makes life more interesting.
 Ultimately, children relate to this character because he, like them, "impulsively breaks commonsense rules set by grown-ups in a desire to understand the marvelous new world around him".

 Critic Shannon Maughan of Publishers Weekly claims this book can be used by teachers to help promote conservation of forests and the species inside of them.
-The Reys have also published more books relating to conservation efforts and environmental awareness including Curious George Plants a Seed in 2007 and Curious George Plants a Tree in 2010.
+More books have been published relating to conservation efforts and environmental awareness including Curious George Plants a Seed in 2007 and Curious George Plants a Tree in 2010.

-In author Rivka Gachen's New Yorker piece, she found contradictory parallels in Curious George to the Middle Passage and the "reassuring and almost fantastical sense of wealth".
-Gachen claims the idea that a monkey being taken from Africa and almost drowning in the Atlantic Ocean can be very closely paralleled with the Middle Passage.
+In author Rivka Galchen's New Yorker piece, she found contradictory parallels in Curious George to the Middle Passage and the "reassuring and almost fantastical sense of wealth".
+Galchen claims the idea that a monkey being taken from Africa and almost drowning in the Atlantic Ocean can be very closely paralleled with the Middle Passage.
 On the other hand, the material goods that George receives once he arrives in America contradict these original ideas.

 Accolades

-Curious George was a finalist for induction into the American Booksellers Association Indies Choice Book Awards Picture Book Hall of Fame in 2009, 2010, and 2011.
-In 2012, the book was officially inducted into the Hall.
+Curious George was a finalist for induction into the American Booksellers Association Indies Choice Book Awards Picture Book Hall of Fame in its inaugural year of 2009, in 2010, and in 2011.
+In 2012, the book was officially inducted.

-School Library Journal included the book at #41 on their Top 100 Picture Books list in 2012.
+School Library Journal included the book at #41 on its Top 100 Picture Books list in 2012.